chihirobelmo/FalconBMS-Quick-Manual/BMS Quick Manual.md

 Therefore, Benchmark sims recommends that the pitch / roll axis of the joystick set to OFF the dead zone and curves.

+## I can't assign POV hat of the throttle

+BMS only recognize POV hats of the primary device, sorry.

 ## Recomended Joysticks

 - **HOTAS Warthog (+ FSSB R3)** or **HOTAS Cougar**